jonnonz1/nz-statute-book/acts/public/1992/mutual-assistance-in-criminal-matters-act-1992.md

 ### 36 Evidence Act 2006 not affected
 Nothing in this Act limits or affects the Evidence Act 2006.

+### Subpart 4 — Assistance in arranging attendance of person in foreign country

 **Assistance in obtaining attendance of persons in foreign country**